1 New project

 Click on Connection CON1 and then on Edit connection.

 In the new window of IDEA StatiCa Connection right click on the member AM1, select Connect to...

-Click on member RM2 and choose the third picture in the first row.
+Click on member RM2 and choose the following picture.

-Continue with the dimensions of the bolt, click OK.
+Continue with the dimensions of the bolt, and click OK.

-Click on member RM2 and choose the first picture in the third row.
+Click on member RM2 and choose the picture with welds only.

 The joint is designed, now click Save and close the window.